 Depending on your gardening methods, your climate, and the types of crops you're growing, this may be a wonderful method, or it may not.
 We've been using both the Back to Eden no-till and tilling methods in our garden for the past two years (in different locations).

 We wanted to do a true side-by-side comparison and see just what the differences were for us.
-I just got the soil test results from three different places in our garden and you may be surprised by the results, I was!
+The soil test results (taken from three different places in our garden) were pretty surprising.

 Why Use Mulch in the Garden